wmgraves/progress_tracker/README.md

 A simple program for tracking and organizing tasks.

 # Description
 Progress Tracker is an easy-to-use program for tracking progress for projects.
 Create individual tasks, set prerequisite requirements, group into categories, and more.
-Vizualize and export progress data to various file formats (.csv, .md, and .pdf).
+Vizualize and export progress data to various file formats (including the .md file that you are currently reading!).

 After mostly programming using Java and MATLAB for years, I am working to familiarize myself more with Python.
 Over the past couple of years, I have had trouble finding a digital task list program or website that offered all of these features without tedious interfaces for free.
 Instead of trying out a less useful classroom example to learn Python, I decided to learn by creating something I will actually use in the future.